Stocks gain as China says fewer new coronavirus cases

 The dollar hit a more than two-year high against the euro as investors poured money into U.S. stocks, even as Dale Fisher, a global expert associated with the World Health Organization, warned that the virus’ toll was just beginning outside China.

-Crude oil prices surged on the slowing rate of infection, spurring hopes that demand in the world’s second-largest oil consumption market may begin to recover.
+Crude prices surged on the slowing rate of infection, spurring hopes that demand in the world’s second-largest market for oil consumption may begin to recover.

 Copper climbed on the belief that China, the biggest metals consumer, faces a short but sharper economic shock than first thought.
 How harsh the impact will be varies widely.

-U.S. Treasury Secretary Steven Mnuchin said the economic impact from the coronavirus outbreak is a one-time event that will not last beyond 2020.
+U.S. Treasury Secretary Steven Mnuchin said the national economic impact from the coronavirus outbreak is a one-time event that will not last beyond 2020.

 Markets are clearly encouraged by the moderating trajectory of new and suspected cases of the virus, as well as the continued support of Federal Reserve monetary policy, said David Joy, chief market strategist at Ameriprise Financial.